Home / PhD Studentships

 The Medical Research Scotland Board of Trustees use the PhD Panel’s assessment of the applications when they make their final award decisions.

-From 2020/2021 academic year the Studentships provide the following funding:
+From 1 April 2023 the Studentships provide the following funding (paid at pro-rata rates):

 Principal Supervisors will be notified by email of the outcome of their application and whether or not they have received doctoral training funding.
 The Principal Supervisor, EPO Supervisor and Authorised Signatory for the Administering Institution must accept the offer via the online application management system to qualify.